elmcraft/elmcraft.org/content/compare/javascript/eslint.md

 ---

-If you're coming to Elm from the Javascript world, you may be familiar with [ESLint](https://eslint.org/) which is a community standard for modern JS projects, and be looking for the equivalent in Elm.
+If you're coming to Elm from the JavaScript world, you may be familiar with [ESLint](https://eslint.org/) which is a community standard for modern JS projects, and be looking for the equivalent in Elm.

 ## Do I need to lint in Elm?

-For modern Javascript it may seem obvious a linter is needed.
+For modern JavaScript it may seem obvious a linter is needed.

 However in Elm, simply compiling your Elm code will give you a very large portion of what ESLint does!